About the Community Excellence Builder

 - Integration: Is your community excellence group tracking results that are important to your community and to the group?
 Is it using the results in decision making?

 Evaluate your answers: process and results.
-Use the rubric on page 24 of the framework booklet to evaluate your answers to the questions in each item.
+See the steps toward high performance on page 26 to evaluate your answers to the questions in each item.
 Identify your strengths.
 Then look at the next higher level to see what you might improve.

 Prioritize your actions.
-Celebrate your community’s strengths and build on them to improve the things your community does well.
+Celebrate your community’s strengths and build on them to improve the things your community and your community excellence group does well.
 Sharing the strengths with the community can speed improvement.
 Also prioritize opportunities for improvement; your community excellence group cannot do everything at once.
 Think about what is most important for your community at this time, and decide what to work on first.
-Develop an action plan, implement it, and measure your community’s progress.
+Develop an action plan, implement it, and measure your progress.